 During my internship at a local Indonesian electrical company, I learned that the heavily coal-reliant country had set a goal to achieve 31% renewable penetration into the electrical grid by 2050.
 However, I believe that Indonesia can set more ambitious goals.
 To me, college will be the place for me to learn to help my home country achieve this by increasing smart systems in their electrical grid.

-To learn is to do- I believe it is important to put the knowledge we learn in our courses into practical work.
+To learn is to do; I believe it is important to put the knowledge we learn in our courses into practical work.
 At CMU, I hope to do this by undertaking undergraduate research in the smart grid field.
 Access to the Microelectromechanical systems (MEMS) laboratory will enable me to look into the development of smart sensors, which are integral to creating a more reliable grid.
 Aside from learning, a successful college experience to me is also one where I can interact with those whom I admire.
-I aspire to interact with Dr Venkat Viswanathan’s research on how liquid crystals can ultimately produce longer-lasting batteries, which I believe that this can be essential for the revolutionary design of electric cars, which can work in tandem with the smart grid as a form of energy storage to improve the sustainability of the current electrical grid.
+I aspire to interact with Dr Venkat Viswanathan’s research on how liquid crystals can ultimately produce longer-lasting batteries, which I believe can be essential for the revolutionary design of electric cars, working in tandem with the smart grid as a form of energy storage to improve the sustainability of the current electrical grid.

 As a foodie, I look forward to exploring the food culture of Pittsburgh.
-As the birthplace of my two most consumed childhood foods- Big Macs and Heinz ketchup- it is undoubted that the city will be abundant with unique food combos and cuisines.
-After attempting to create my own primanti’s, I’m excited to try the authentic symphony of grease, perfect as a late night meal after the inevitable day of work.
+As the birthplace of my two most consumed childhood foods—Big Macs and Heinz ketchup—I do not doubt that there is an abundance of unique food combinations and cuisines.

-Balanced by the facilities needed for me to work towards my goal of increasing smart systems in my home country and the amplitude of fabled food, I am eager to join CMU knowing my quintessential college experience will be fulfilled.
+Balanced by the facilities needed for me to work towards my goal of increasing smart systems in my home country and the range of fabled food, I am eager to join CMU knowing my quintessential college experience will be fulfilled.

 Consider your application as a whole.
 What do you personally want to emphasize about your application for the admission committee’s consideration?
 Highlight something that’s important to you or something you haven’t had a chance to share.
 Tell us, don’t show us (no websites please).